natcap/invest.users-guide/source/seasonal_water_yield.rst

 Data needs
 ----------

-Please see the InVEST sample data for Seasonal Water Yield (located in the folder where InVEST is installed, if you also chose to install sample data) for examples of all of these data inputs.
+This section outlines the specific data used by the model.
+See the Appendix for additional information on data sources and pre-processing.
+Please consult the InVEST sample data (located in the folder where InVEST is installed, if you also chose to install sample data) for examples of all of these data inputs.
 This will help with file type, folder structure and table formatting.
+Note that all GIS inputs must be in the same projected coordinate system and in linear meter units.

 +--------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+------------------------------------------------------------------------------------------------+
 | **Name**                                   | **Description**                                                                                                                                                                                                            | **Type**                                                                                       			|